The best password manager for Mac 2025

 Mobile app

-Monthly price Free Included in Setapp $9.99 Free or ~$1 for premium $2.99$3.33Free
+Monthly price Free Included in Setapp along with 250+ other apps for $9.99 Free or ~$1 for premium $2.99$3.33Free

 The native Passwords app is something Mac users have been waiting for years.
-Released in 2024, it’s a significant evolution of Keychain Access.
+Released in 2024, it’s a significant evolution of iCloud Keychain Access.

 The app features a clean, easy-to-navigate design, with all your passwords organized into categories like passkeys, codes, Wi-Fi, security, and more.
 Shared groups are available, meaning you can invite others to your group and share passwords with them.